Compactification and trees of spheres covers: Isomorphism classes of covers

 We begin with the case $\card(Y)=3$.
-Take $\F\in \RevTC_{{\bf F}}$ with $\F:\T^Y\to \T^Z$, we prove that $\F$ is uniquely determined by $\I(\F)$.
+Take $\F:\T^Y\to \T^Z$ in $\RevTC_{{\bf F}}$.
+We prove that $\F$ is uniquely determined by $\I(\F)$.
 If $Y$ has only three elements then $T^Y$ has a unique internal vertex $v$.
 Then $T^Z$ has only one internal vertex $v'$ which is the image of $v$.
-The combinatorial tree map is well uniquely determined.
+The combinatorial tree map is uniquely determined.
 Moreover, as $Z$ has three elements and as we know all their preimages, we know the preimages of three attaching points of three edges on $\S_{v'}$ by $f_{v}$.
-So $f_{v}$ is uniquely determined too.
+So $f_{v}$ is also uniquely determined.